Dr. A. Leonard Tuggy

 Our online obituary is also a free service we offer.
 This highly effective tool allows two-way communication.
 Friends are encouraged to share memories and photos.
 We offer a free video as well that is shared on this page.

-We can now offer public visitations or services, however only 50 people at a time will be allowed to visit with their loved ones at our funeral home.
-Many churches are starting to allow 50 or more people for funerals.
+We can now offer public visitations or services, however only 25 people at a time will be allowed to visit with their loved ones at our funeral home.
 Catholic cemeteries will now allow an unlimited number of people for graveside services as long as social distancing practices are followed.
 Indoor chapel services at catholic cemeteries will be limited to 25% of capacity.

 Please reach out if you have any questions and stay safe and healthy.